firefly1250/variadic-templates-printf/README.md

-sprintf-like function using "variadic templates"
+light version of snprintf for embedded system

-light sprintf for embedded system
+type safety is ensured using variadic templates